Henri Désiré Landru: Execution and aftermath

 In 1963, 46 years after his execution, newspapers published articles titled "Landru's Confession."
 According to these articles, a purported confession emerged.
 It was allegedly written by Landru on the back of a sketch of the oven (or a framed picture he gave to one of his lawyers while in the condemned cell).
 The lawyer's daughter reportedly discovered Landru's hastily written confession on the back of the picture when she removed the frame for cleaning, and it said "Things didn't happen behind the wall, rather something was burned inside the oven."
 The British Daily Express reported that it said "I did it.
 I burned the women's bodies in the kitchen oven."
 The British News of the World reported that it said "The trial witnesses are all brainless.
 I killed the women inside the house."
 The French newspaper France-Soir reported that it said "The witnesses are all idiots.
 It wasn't behind the wall that things happened, but inside the house that something burned."

-British murderer John Haigh, who used acid to dispose of victims in the 1940s specifically, killing nine people and dissolving their bodies in sulfuric acid), is sometimes said to have been inspired by Landru.
+British murderer John Haigh, who used acid to dispose of victims in the 1940s (specifically, killing nine people and dissolving their bodies in sulfuric acid), is sometimes said to have been inspired by Landru.

 Further possible remains linked to Landru surfaced decades later.
 Even after Landru's death, bodies believed to be connected to him were discovered.
-In March 1933, in Saint-Denis, a suburb of Paris, when the house next to one Landru had lived in was demolished, the skeleton of what appeared to be a young woman was discovered under the kitchen floor.
+In March 1933, in Saint-Denis, a suburb of Paris, when the house next to one Landru had lived in was demolished, a skeleton that appeared to be of a young woman was discovered under the kitchen floor.
 Also in 1958, when the land of Landru's residence in Gambais was excavated, partial skeletons of two individuals were found.
 These are speculated to be those of the first victim, Jeanne Cuchet, and her son.